 III.
 Signing up for Forum Events

 Some events in the schedule require sign-up, while others do not.
 This is indicated after each event description in italics.
-Students will register for optional events that require sign-up using Classmate, an online registration system, at http://register.dasa.ncsu.edu/scholars/.
-Students must login to sign up for events, cancel reservations, and see all the events they have signed up for.
-Make sure to review the instructions for using the Classmate system.
+Students will register for optional events that require sign-up by clicking the link in the event description.
+This links to the Reporter event registration system.
+Students must login to sign up for events and to cancel reservations.

 IV.
 Academic Integrity

 Academic misconduct will not be tolerated in this class.
 Information about the Code of Student Conduct and Academic Integrity are available at: http://policies.ncsu.edu/policy/pol-11-35-01.